-Bringing an infant to the dentist may seem strange since infant children typically don’t have most of their teeth.
-But did you know that the American Academy of Pediatric Dentistry (AAPD) recommends that infants see the dentist when they turn 1, or whenever they get their first tooth?
+Bringing an infant to the dentist may seem strange, since infant children typically don’t have most of their teeth.
+But did you know that the American Academy of Pediatric Dentistry (AAPD) recommends that infants see the dentist when they turn 1, or within 3 months of getting their first tooth?

-At Kids Tooth Team, Dr. Alex can provide gentle care for young kids.
-With a “lap exam,” you’ll hold your infant child on your lap as Dr. Alex cleans their teeth and gums and assesses their oral health.
+At Kids Tooth Team, we provide gentle care for young kids.
+With a “lap exam,” you’ll hold your infant child on your lap as one of our dentists cleans their teeth and gums and assesses their oral health.

-After your child’s consultation, you can discuss your child’s oral health with Dr. Alex, ask any questions you may have about their oral development, and get all the information you need to care for their smile as they grow.
+After your child’s consultation, you can discuss your child’s oral health with their doctor, ask any questions you may have about their oral development, and get all the information you need to care for their smile as they grow.

 Most infants begin to get their first tooth around 6 months of age, though it may take longer for some kids.
 Common signs of teething include irritability, disrupted sleep, inflammation and swelling of the gums, drooling, and a rash around the mouth.